 There were objections received from approximately 543 persons to the initial public consultations undertaken in 2019.
-To date, there were also objections received from approximately 471 persons to the subsequent public consultations in spring 2021.
+To date, there were also objections received from approximately 471 persons to two subsequent public consultations in spring 2021, and 285 in spring 2022.
 The prevalent reasons for objection have been summarised below:

-- Traffic congestion and lack of provision for new transport infrastructure - Loss of farmland/ opposition to eviction of tenant farmer

-- Detriment to local heritage assets - Detriment to residents' wellbeing and amenity - Lack of need and justification the development, in this location - Detrimental visual and landscape impact/ loss of open countryside - Opposition to proposed Porthkerry Country Park extension - Not sustainable/ will greatly contribute to climate change - Nature/ habitat loss, detriment to ecology and biodiversity - Loss of trees/ impact to ancient woodlands - Local drainage infrastructure inadequate to accommodate development - Flooding and contamination - Opposition to illustrated Rapid Transit Corridor - Procedural matters
+- Traffic congestion and lack of provision for new transport infrastructure - Loss of farmland/ opposition to eviction of tenant farmer - Detriment to local heritage assets - Detriment to residents' wellbeing and amenity - Lack of need and justification the development, in this location - Detrimental visual and landscape impact/ loss of open countryside - Opposition to proposed Porthkerry Country Park extension - Not sustainable/ will greatly contribute to climate change - Nature/ habitat loss, detriment to ecology and biodiversity - Loss of trees/ impact to ancient woodlands - Local drainage infrastructure inadequate to accommodate development - Flooding and contamination - Opposition to illustrated Rapid Transit Corridor - Lack of financial viability/ taxpayer burden - Procedural matters